SCIEX: Liquid Chromatography-Mass Spectrometry (LC-MS)

-In collaboration with Professor Jack Henion at Cornell University and Dr. Peter Dawson at the National research Council of Canada, the first application of liquid chromatography-mass spectrometry-mass spectrometry (LC-MS-MS) was demonstrated on the TAGA 6000 in 1982.
-This proof of concept lead to the development of the heated nebulizer LC interface for APCI, using pneumatic nebulization to allow the full LC flow to enter the ion source.
-In 1983 LC-MS-MS using ion evaporation, a spray method similar to electrospray but compatible with higher flow rates of up to 1 mL/min, was demonstrated on the TAGA 6000, but was not commercialized.
+In collaboration with Professor Jack Henion at Cornell University and Dr. Peter Dawson at the National Research Council of Canada, the first application of liquid chromatography-mass spectrometry-mass spectrometry (LC-MS-MS) was demonstrated on the TAGA 6000 in 1982.
+This proof of concept led to the development of the heated nebulizer LC interface for APCI, using pneumatic nebulization to allow the full LC flow to enter the ion source.
+In 1983, LC-MS-MS using ion evaporation, a spray method similar to electrospray but compatible with higher flow rates of up to 1 mL/min, was demonstrated on the TAGA 6000 but was not commercialized.

 The API III LC-MS-MS system introduced in 1989 provided both ion spray (developed by Bruins, Covey and Henion at Cornell University) and heated nebulizer LC inlets on a triple quadrupole platform based on the TAGA 6000 architecture.
 It was the second commercial LC-MS in the market, and the first that provided electrospray ionization.
-The atmospheric pressure spray methods of electrospray, ion spray and APCI which helped to drive the burgeoning LC-MS market are now available on a wide variety of MS platforms and from a variety of vendors in an LC/MS market that grew to $3.68 billion by 2019.
+The atmospheric pressure spray methods of electrospray, ion spray and APCI which helped to drive the burgeoning LC-MS market are now available on a wide variety of MS platforms and from a variety of vendors.

-In 1998 the cryopumped API III platform began to be replaced with turbo-molecular-pumped single and triple quadrupole mass spectrometer products that evolved from the API 2000 (benchtop) and API 3000 to the current API 7500 series.
+In 1998, the cryopump API III platform began to be replaced with turbo-molecular-pumped single and triple quadrupole mass spectrometer products that evolved from the API 2000 (benchtop) and API 3000 to the current API 7500 series.

-In the 1990s a collaboration with physicist Ken Standing's group at the University of Manitoba led to the introduction of the QSTAR quadrupole/time-of-flight (QTOF) instrument in 1999, which evolved into the present day line of ZENO TOF 7600 series and benchtop X500-Series products.
+In the 1990s, collaboration with physicist Ken Standing's group at the University of Manitoba led to the introduction of the QSTAR quadrupole/time-of-flight (QTOF) instrument in 1999, which evolved into the present day line of ZENO TOF 7600 series and benchtop X500-Series products.

-In 2010 SCIEX acquired the liquid chromatography business of Eksigent Corporation and now offers a range of liquid chromatographs that couple to their mass spectrometers.
+In 2010, SCIEX acquired the liquid chromatography business of Eksigent Corporation and now offers a range of liquid chromatographs that couple to their mass spectrometers.
 The SelectION differential ion mobility spectrometer was introduced as an alternative method of separation in front of the mass spectrometer.